Jura (department): History

 Historically, Jura belonged to the Free County of Burgundy, known in French as the Franche-Comté.
 Dole was the capital until the region was conquered by Louis XIV and the capital was moved to Besançon.
 Dole is now a sous-préfecture, or sub-prefecture, of Jura.

 As early as the 13th century, inhabitants of the southern two-thirds of Jura spoke a dialect of Arpitan language.
 It continued to be spoken in rural areas into the 20th century.

-Jura is one of the original 83 departments of France, it being created during the French Revolution on 4 March 1790.
+Jura is one of the original 83 French departments, created during the French Revolution on 4 March 1790.
 It was established from part of the former province of Franche-Comté.
 The prefecture is Lons-le-Saunier.